Sravan2804/PPE-kit-detection/README.md

 - Precision	 0.90
 - Recall	    0.85

-This is the image before:
+This is one of the frame from the video ppe2.mp4 before:
 <img width="1919" height="1019" alt="image" src="https://github.com/user-attachments/assets/1e1a51b1-6827-4a62-b795-55d60ea03b6f" />

 Below is a sample detection result: